kwebio/kweb-core/docs/src/speed.md

-# How Kweb Works
+# Speed & Efficiency

-Kweb is designed to be efficient, both in the browser and on the server.
-This chapter documents some of the advanced techniques that Kweb uses to achieve this.
+Kweb is designed to be fast and efficient, both in the browser and on the server.
+This chapter documents some of the techniques Kweb uses to achieve this.

 <!-- toc -->